Understanding Thalassemia: Causes, Symptoms, Diagnosis, and Treatment

 Use a towel on shared gym equipment and avoid swallowing water in pools, lakes, or streams

-For women, get regular pelvic exams and Pap tests to spot infections, precancers, and cancers
+For being female or assigned female at birth, get regular pelvic exams and Pap tests to spot infections, precancers, and cancers

 Lab tests can help determine which germs are already in your body, allowing your doctor to prescribe the appropriate medicines or vaccines in addition to your HIV drugs.
 If you have a low CD4 count, keep a record of your symptoms and pay attention to fever, bad diarrhea, difficulty breathing, weight loss, vision changes, or problems with your mouth, skin, or breathing.
 Contact your doctor when you have new or unusual symptoms, as early treatment is crucial for avoiding serious consequences and preserving your immune system.